nvpro-samples/vk_gaussian_splatting/README.md

 ### On Using a Jacobian When Rasterizing 3D Gaussian Splatting with a Perspective Camera

 When rasterizing 3D Gaussian splatting with a perspective camera, the Jacobian matrix is used to correctly account for how the 3D Gaussian transforms when projected onto the 2D image plane.
-This ensures accurate splat shape, size, and intensity in screen space.
+This ensures accurate splat shape and size in screen space.

 In 3D space, Gaussians are typically represented as ellipsoids with a mean position **μ** and a covariance matrix **Σ**.
 When projecting to 2D, the shape of these Gaussians warps non-linearly due to perspective effects.
 The Jacobian matrix **J** of the projection function encodes how infinitesimal changes in 3D coordinates affect the 2D screen-space coordinates.